-- 142. (1) A State Human Rights Office, to be known as Warrap State Human Rights Office, may be established.
-It shall consist of a chairperson and members of proven competence, experience, integrity and impartiality. - (2) The State Human Rights Office shall discharge in the State the same functions as those that are discharged by the Southern Sudan Human Rights Commission under Article 150 of the Interim Constitution of Southern Sudan and any other functions prescribed by law. - (3) The State Human Rights Office shall work in close cooperation with the Southern Sudan Human Rights Commission. - (4) The law shall regulate the composition, procedures and terms and conditions of service of the members and employees of the Office.
+- 142. (1) A State human rights office to be known as Central Equatoria State Human Rights Office, may be established.
+It shall consist of a chairperson and members of proven competence, experience, integrity and impartiality. - (2) The State Human Rights Office shall discharge in the State the same functions as those that are discharged by the Southern Sudan Human Rights Commission under Article 150 of the Interim Constitution of Southern Sudan and other functions prescribed by law. - (3) The State Human Rights Office shall work in close cooperation with the Southern Sudan Human Rights Commission. - (4) The law shall regulate the composition, procedures and terms and conditions of service of the members and employees of the Office.

-THE STATE PUBLIC GRIEVANCES OFFICE
+THE STATE PUBLIC GRIEVANCES CHAMBER

-Establishment of the State Public Grievances Office
+Establishment of the State Public Grievances Chamber

-- 143. (1) There may be established in the State an independent body, to be known as Warrap State Public Grievances Office.
+- 143. (1) There may be established in the State an independent body, to be known as Central Equatoria State Public Grievances Chamber.
 Its chairperson and members shall be appointed by the Governor of the State from among persons of competence and integrity and approved by the State Legislative Assembly by a simple majority.
-The Office shall periodically report to the Governor of the State and The state Legislative Assembly on the performance of its functions and duties. - (2) Notwithstanding the finality of the judgments of the relevant courts, the Office shall consider complaints relating to grievances suffered by citizens in relation to state government institutions.
-The Office shall consider grievances only after exhausting all means and stages of litigation by the complainant. - (3) The Office shall make recommendations or propose remedies to the Governor of the State.
-The Office may, on its own motion, recommend to the State Assembly any measures it deems appropriate to ensure efficiency, justice or probity in the performance of the State governmental institutions. - (4) The law shall regulate the composition, functions, procedures, terms and conditions of service of the members and employees of the Office.
+The office shall be periodically report to the Governor of the State and the State Legislative Assembly on the performance of its functions and duties. - (2) Notwithstanding the finality of the judgments of the relevant courts, the Chamber shall consider complaints relating to grievances suffered by citizens in relation to State government institutions.
+The office shall consider grievances only after exhausting all means and stages of litigation by the complainant - (3) The Office shall make recommendations or propose remedies to the Governor of the State.
+The Chamber may, on its own motion, recommend to the State Assembly any measures it deems appropriate to ensure efficiency, justice or probity in the performance of the State governmental institutions. - (4) The law shall regulate the composition, functions, procedures and terms and conditions of service of the members and employees of the Office.